Webcretaire/5IF_Spark_MLlib/README.md

 ## Execution

+An example of setup for the version 2.3.2 of Spark on Debian can be found in ```server-setup.sh```, but should be adapted with your paths and Spark version

 Only the supervisor scripts should be run directly, their usage is detailed in the comments of each scripts, here are two examples :

 ```bash